Sunlitt/MoonKit/README.md

  ### Working with Timezones and Dates

-To properly show the Sun Date Events use the following DateFormatter.
+To properly show the Moon Date Events use the following DateFormatter.

 ```swift